Romanian lexis: Turkish loanwords

+German loanwords

+Less numerous, German loanwords first entered the language with the contact with Saxons colonists.
+Words like turn - tower referring to medieval architecture, but also șanț; joagăr, buștean, șindrilă, leaț, șopron, șură from the field of woodwork were then joined by others such as cartof, bere, șurub, șvaițer, șpriț, and șnițel.

 Modern Romanian

 Romanian dialect, called Daco-Romanian in specialty literature to distinguish it from the other dialects of Common Romanian, inherited from Latin about 2000 words (a similar number to other Romance languages), a relatively small number compared to its modern lexis of 150000.
 In the 19th century, as the Romanian society transitioned from rural and agricultural towards urban and industrial, the lexis underwent a vigorous enrichment with loanwords from its Romance relatives, French and Italian.
 Many scholarly and technical terms were also imported from Neo-Latin.
 Some words, especially of Greek (arvună, ipochimen, simandicos) and Turkish (acadea, beizadea, hatâr) origin, fell into relative disuse or acquired an ironic connotation.

 Among the words which entered the language: